How To Eliminate All The Skeletons In Your Closet After You Die

 Sweep and Clear: “Toys,” Racy Garments and Novelty Items

 No, not Legos and Star Wars action figures.
-The type that a person might keep hidden.
+The type of "toys" that an adult might keep hidden.
 We’re not saying you use these toys, or leather mask and underwear, but perhaps they’re just hanging out waiting for someone with no discretion at all to find.

 Even something as simple as basic lingerie or a pair of fuzzy pink handcuffs someone gave you as a joke could be misconstrued.
 While you might not want to describe said items to anyone, just let you Cleaner know things of this nature may exists and where they might be kept.

 Tip: Keep some hand sanitizer at the ready.